Samsung/tizen-docs/docs/application/web/guides/text-input/voice-control.md

    ```

 <a name="info"></a>
-## Retrieving the Current Language
+## Retrieve the current language

 To get the current language, use the `getCurrentLanguage()` function.
 The voice control recognition works for the current (default) language.
-To be notified of language changes, use the language change listener.
+To be notified of language changes, use the language change listener:

 ```csharp
 var getCurrentLang()